splunk/public-o11y-docs/apm/apm-use-cases/custom-metricset.rst

 Summary
 ==================================================================

+By generating a Monitoring MetricSet with ``version_id`` as a custom dimension and filtering it to the customers affected by the issue, Kai can set up a detector to monitor service and endpoint latency by customer.
+Kai can also create charts and dashboards that show service and endpoint latency for specific customers over time.

 Kai created a Monitoring MetricSet with a custom dimension to track a checkout workflow for a subset of customers.
 To learn more about Monitoring MetricSets, see :ref:`cmms`.